 What are stocks?

-When you buy a stock, you become a shareholder of a particular company.
-This essentially means that you are a part owner in that business.
+When you buy stock in a company, you become a shareholder in that company.
+This basically means that you have become an owner in that company.

 Copyright © 2022 Methodology